jp-chl/66DaysOfK8s/challenge/week01/day4/README.md

 ---

-In order to create the last Pod (very-much-so-important), we could assing the, already created, PriorityClass to it.
+In order to create the last Pod (very-much-so-important), we could assign the, already created, PriorityClass to it.

-Let's modify Pod definition:
+Let's modify the Pod definition:

 ```yaml